Our "OBD Interpreter" ICs are designed for use with vehicles that use the standard OBDII

 ELM328 - OBD Device Identifier Test IC

-Note that we have included a couple of non-OBD protocols that we are often asked about.
+Note that we have included a couple of non-OBDII protocols that we are often asked about.

 ELM320 - OBD (PWM) to RS232 Interpreter (v2.0)